Retros That Ship Changes Instead of Notes

 Most retros break down in predictable ways:

-- Actions are vague, like “communicate better.”
+- Actions stay vague, such as "communicate better."

 Use a simple action loop